 As well as a school meal, children are welcome to bring a packed lunch to school.
 Please note, that if you wish your child to change their lunch time meal arrangements (ie move from school meal to packed lunch or vice versa) we require written notice.
 The change may only take place at the beginning of a HALF TERM, and therefore a letter would be required before the end of the previous half term.

 If your child has a packed lunch we politely request that you do not provide them with sweets, crisps, chocolate bars or confectionary items which includes chocolate coated biscuits.
 Other children are not allowed them as this does not comply with our healthy eating policy.
 Fizzy confectionary drinks in cans or bottles are also not encouraged in school.
 We ask that you do not provide your child with nutella, peanut butter, nuts/seeds in a bag or any other nut based products.
 This is due to the adverse effect that can be caused to the children we have in school who have a nut allergy.
-Please ensure your child has a regular sized lunch box or bag that can be stored on the child’s coat peg.
+Please ensure your child has a regular sized lunch box or bag.

 Healthy Lunchbox Checklist